zexalistic/c-to-python-converter/README.md

 3. Parenthesis may affect the parsing result, e.g. ((x)) may have a different parsing result with x

+4. \#if !defined(xx) && !defined(xx)

+5. POINTER(void)

+7. Add debugging info about which file it belongs to.

+8. Remove func header

-#### TO-DO List in next version
+### TO-DO List in next version
 1. \#define as a simple function, such as \#define MAX(a, b) ( (a) > (b) (a) : (b) )

 2. Add additional debugging information

 3. C function parser. {} within {}

+4. Recover file structure of the C project

+6. Add the comment of function before the API

-#### Brief introduction of ctypes
+### Brief introduction of ctypes
 ctypes is a standard library of python to connect C with python.
-You need to first generate a dll/so file from C project and use ctypes.CDLL to call those C functions.
+You need to first generate a dll/so file from C project and use *ctypes.CDLL* to call those C functions.

+__declspec(dllexport) is an internal C prefix which implies this function will be export to dll.

 Since the data structure in C and python are different, you need a wrapper as an interface to make the API more "pythonic".
 That's why I develop this wrapper auto-generator.

-#### For more Information
+### For more Information
-About what can be parsed, see the comments in Sample\sample.h.
-It supports the conversion of structure, union, enumerate, typedef... which already meets the need of common project.
-It removes the C commands and processes the C blackslash at the end of each line.
-It substitutes all macros(except for function header) before parsing.

 Python Ctypes document:
 https://docs.python.org/3/library/ctypes.html